Bluegrass Bicycle Company

 There is no way we can cover all of the details or philosophy behind our fitting methods in this space.
 However, we would love to talk to you over the phone or in person if you'd like more details or if you have any bicycle fitting questions.

 Fitting services can be scheduled with either Jonathan or Tania.
 We offer a Lifetime, Relationship-Based Fitting that covers any fitting related needs and adjustments during the life of your bike.
 We fit any kind of bike including road, triathlon, mountain, touring, hybrid, cyclocross, gravel, and casual.
-With over 25 years of combined bicycle fitting experience, we have fit thousands of cyclists of all types.
+With 30 years of combined bicycle fitting experience, we have fit thousands of cyclists of all types.

 Free lifetime fitting adjustments include: